CacaBueno64/ie3ogres/README.md

-# Inazuma Eleven 3 Ogres
+## Inazuma Eleven 3 - Sekai e no Chousen: The Ogre!!
-This is a WIP decompilation of Inazuma Eleven 3 Ogres for the nds (not 3ds).
+This is a WIP decompilation of Inazuma Eleven 3 - Sekai e no Chousen: The Ogre!! for the nds (not 3ds).

 It currently does not compile anything.